 In the world of sports and athletics, being able to pay attention to detail and be technically proficient is cake.
 Being technically proficient and paying attention to details when you are tanked is where the line of separation between average and impressive lies.

 8 minutes.
-Using a bell that is two sizes heavier than your snatch-sized bell.
+Using a kettlebell that is two sizes heavier than your snatch-sized kettlebell.

 That’s how long you have to complete all five rounds and earn a spot for your name on our wall.

-But don’t just stop two sizes above your bell size.
+But don’t just stop two sizes above your kettlebell size.
 Remember, the goal behind the creation of this program is to meet the Sinister requirements.

 Once I was able to complete the basic level unbroken with the 40kg kettlebell (not in less than eight minute, though), meeting the Sinister criteria was as easy as it could be—but it still wasn’t fun.